l30nard0/mif/doc/readme.txt

 applications to PvD service.
 Upon PvD activation, client application is switched to the network namespace associated with the selected PvD.
-Further network operations (socket creation, sending and receiving data) are performed within that namespace (4).
+Further network operations (socket creation, sending and receiving data) are performed within that namespace.
 Once obtained by the application, socket handles are linked to the network namespace they were originally obtained from and continue to work in that namespace, regardles of whether the application switches to another namespace at some time later.
 This enables the application to use multiple PvDs simultaneously.
 The only requirement is that the application is running within a proper network namespace while obtaining a socket.